 I first lay out my jars and find the lids and bands to go with them.
 It’s the worst when you’ve made all of your jars, but can’t find the last lid.
 Then, I measure out the oats into each jar.
 Using a measuring cup, I pour the milk into each jar (dairy and plant based milks both work well here).

 After the milk is in, I add in the yogurt and the flavorings.
 In this case, I would add in the applesauce, a dash of cinnamon and nutmeg, a bit of brown sugar.
 You can also stir in some chopped apples for a different texture if you like.

-From there, all you need to do is put a lid on it.
+From there, all you need to do is put a lid on it and put it into the fridge.
 When you are ready to eat, open the jar, stir everything together and voila, breakfast is served!

 Tips and Tricks:

 - If I’m making a big batch of overnight oats for the family (5 mornings for 4 people), I will dump my oats into a big mixing bowl to make measuring everything out more simple, but otherwise, the assembly line method is preferred.